Dallas Cowboys vs. New York Giants NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - The Cowboys rack up 39.4 more yards per game (409.1) than the Giants allow per matchup (369.7).

-- In games that Dallas piles up over 369.7 yards, the team is 9-1 against the spread and 8-2 overall.
+- Dallas is 9-1 against the spread and 8-2 overall when the team totals more than 369.7 yards.

 - The Cowboys have turned the ball over 18 times this season, one fewer than the Giants have forced (19).